-Kanye West sued over unauthorised use of Boogie Down Productions sample on 'Life Of The Party'
+Kanye West sued over unauthorised sample use on 'Donda' track 'Life Of The Party'

 The lawsuit alleges that West initially sought permission to sample ‘South Bronx’ in July of last year, but retracted this request in November 2021, after both parties failed to agree upon an authorised use of the song.
 By that point, the rapper had already released ‘DONDA’, which arrived alongside its deluxe songs in August 2021.

 According to Rolling Stone, the lawsuit cites ‘Life Of The Party’’s “exact reproduction” of the ‘South Bronx’ horn hits, melodic figures and drum fills as evidence of infringement.
-The lawsuit also claims that West and his team used ‘Life Of The Party’ to promote both ‘DONDA’ and the Stemplayer, and requests that further usage of the song be blocked.
+The lawsuit also claims that West and his team used ‘Life Of The Party’ to promote both ‘DONDA’ and the Stem Player, and requests that further usage of the song be blocked.

-“By illegally incorporating ‘South Bronx’ into the Infringing Track and authorising the distribution of the Infringing Track through the Stemplayer and its associated website, all Defendants have allowed for the widespread distribution of the Infringing Track,” court documents read.
+“By illegally incorporating ‘South Bronx’ into the Infringing Track and authorising the distribution of the Infringing Track through the Stem Player and its associated website, all Defendants have allowed for the widespread distribution of the Infringing Track,” court documents read.

 West is named as a defendant alongside record labels G.O.O.D.
 Music, Universal Music Group Recordings and Def Jam Recordings, the last of which he was signed to at the time of ‘DONDA’’s release.
 Also named is Stem Player CEO and co-founder Alex Klein, with whom West collaborated to launch the device in 2021.
 Responding to the lawsuit, a STEM spokesman told Rolling Stone, “We just heard about this claim, and we are investigating it now.”